-Cycle the Five Extremes Around Taiwan – Conquering Wuling Pass
+Cycle the Five Extremes Around Taiwan – Conquering the Wuling Pass

 Cycle the Five Extremes Around Taiwan is a cycling challenge that entails reaching the five extreme points of the Taiwan main island, including the North, East, South West, and the highest paved road at Wuling Pass, which stands at an elevation of 3,275 metres.
 Upon completing this challenge, you would have covered a distance of 1,237 kilometers and ascended a total of 11,143 meters.